Abdulrahim Abby Farah

-Mohamed Isa subdivision of the Isamusa subclan of the Isaaq Somali.
+Mohamed Isa subdivision of the Isa Musa subclan of the Isaaq Somali.

 Personal life

 Farah was born on 22 October 1919, in Barry, Wales, and came from the Isa Musa subclan of the Isaaq.
 His father Abby Farah, was a Somali entrepreneur and sailor, who was awarded an MBE for his community service to sailors in war time.
 His mother, Hilda Anderson, ran a boarding house.
 Racial tensions in South East Wales were high at the time, following on from the Cardiff Race Riots in June 1919.

 Farah grew up in Barry, attending Gladstone Road School, and Barry Grammar School.

 He earned degrees from the University College, Exeter and Balliol College, Oxford University in England.
 His two brothers also studied at Oxford.

 Farah was married four times, and divorced twice.
 He met his third wife Sheila Farrell, a history teacher and speechwriter (d.
 1997) at Oxford.
 He married his fourth wife, Hodan Goth in 2001 and had seven children in total.